Adjusting and Repairing Doors that Don’t Close or Stick

 Our goal here is to give you clear instructions for doing the work or at least knowing what should be done if you choose to hire someone for the work.
 You’ll learn about the techniques and tools required to have your doors fitting properly again.
 Door repair and adjustment costs are included for DIY and professional work, and we offer suggestions for saving money on the repairs.
 Finally, we include a list of online resources that provide additional information for this home repair.

 It’s not uncommon for doors to get out of adjustment for a number of reasons especially in timber framed houses, regardless of age.
 “A timber framed house is not an inert object”.
-The fact is it moves! moisture makes wood smell, heat makes wood shrink, pure and simple.
+The fact is it moves! moisture makes wood swell, heat makes wood shrink, pure and simple.

 The good news is that doors (and windows) can usually be adjusted quite easily, and minor repairs can be DIY projects with a few basic tools and skills.
 Let’s get started.